 - a group of committed parents gets together and purchase the robotics kits

 - their kids meet on a regular basis to build a team robot and program it to do the series of tasks set up by the competition

 - the kids learn the value of teamwork, innovation, and persistence as well as programming and design skills

-- the group works on a related research project which they also must present for the competition
+- the group works on a related research project, which they also must present for the competition

 The kids modified their robots and plugged them into a laptop to program them.
-The software uses a simplified “block” programming system, similar to Scratch, where selecting a single “block” tells the robot to move a certain way.
+The software used a simplified “block” programming system, similar to Scratch, where selecting a single “block” tells the robot to move a certain way.

 Ricky’s main complaint about the workshop was, “There wasn’t any code!”
-At 13, he is older than most of the participants and fairly computer savvy.
+At 13, he was older than most of the participants and fairly computer savvy.
 But as the kids advance in age in the robotics program, the code also becomes more advanced.

 All the kids had to work hard to completely program a task in the time allotted.
 The kids’ made it through this process of trial and error with creativity and persistance.